Begin With the Outside of Your Home

 Lighting is the First Impression on the Inside

-Brighter is better here so make sure all lights are operational with the highest wattage bulb allowed for each fixture.
-Warmer tones should only be used for accent lights to help add character, elicit an emotional response or to develop depth in a room.
+Brighter is better when it comes to the inside of your home so make sure all lights are operational with the highest wattage bulb allowed for each fixture.
+Warmer tones should only be used for accent lights to help add character, elicit an emotional response, and develop depth in a room.
 Yellow lights can make a room look dingy and dull the colors on walls.
+Make sure that the color temperature of your light bulbs is consistent.
+A room that has multiple color temperature lightbulbs can be confusing to the eye.
+Also, make sure to open all blinds and window treatments and if possible, even removing the screens from your windows can help to add more light to the home.

 Clean Everything – Remove Bad Odors